|Nutrition Facts (per serving)|

 1 tablespoon lemon zest

-4 tablespoons butter, chilled and cut into small chunks
+4 tablespoons unsalted butter, chilled and cut into small chunks

 Gather the ingredients.

 Heat one inch of water in a medium sauce pot until simmering.

 Place a medium glass or metal mixing bowl over the simmering pot of water, and add the lemon juice, lemon zest, eggs, and sweetener.